na-na-hi/renget/archive/cloverintro.md

 ##There are so many stories!
 Where do I even start?

 It's recommended to start with [Gathering](https://rentry.org/h3fdu) as it is the "origin story" of the Clover Guild and the point where several of the characters meet each other.
-After that there are two good options:
+After that there are some good options:
+- Read them in the [order they were published](https://rentry.org/vpmdclover#list-of-stories-sorted-by-time-published).
 - Read them in the chronological order shown in the [story timeline](https://rentry.org/vpmdclover#story-timeline).
+But keep in mind that some stories aren't there yet.
-- Got to the [list of stories sorted by author](https://rentry.org/vpmdclover#list-of-stories-sorted-by-author), pick an author, read their stories, then move to another author.
+- Go to the [list of stories sorted by author](https://rentry.org/vpmdclover#list-of-stories-sorted-by-author), pick an author, read their stories, then move to another author.

 ***